woodrush/lambdavm/README.md

 ```

 Shown here is a lambda calculus term featuring a RAM unit with 8 instructions including I/O and memory operations.

-You can hand-assemble programs for LambdaVM to write lambda calculus programs in an imperative assembly language as described later.
-Compiled lambda calculus programs can be run on the terminal using various lambda calculus interpreters, including:

-- SectorLambda, the [521-byte lambda calculus interpreter](https://justine.lol/lambda/) written by Justine Tunney
-- The [IOCCC](https://www.ioccc.org/) 2012 ["Most functional"](https://www.ioccc.org/2012/tromp/hint.html) interpreter written by John Tromp
-  (the [source](https://www.ioccc.org/2012/tromp/tromp.c) is in the shape of a λ)
-- Universal Lambda interpreter [clamb](https://github.com/irori/clamb) and Lazy K interpreter [lazyk](https://github.com/irori/lazyk) written by Kunihiko Sakamoto

-I have integrated LambdaVM into ELVM to implement ELVM's lambda calculus backend.
-Using this backend, you can even compile interactive C code to LambdaVM's assembly.
-Since ELVM implements its [own libc](https://github.com/shinh/elvm/tree/master/libc), you can even `#include <stdio.h>` and use library functions such as `printf` and `scanf`.
-Please see the documentation for ELVM for details.
+With LambdaVM, you can write an assembly program that runs on this virtual machine.

 Various designs for LambdaVM are borrowed from [Kunihiko Sakamoto](https://github.com/irori)'s [UnlambdaVM](https://irori.hatenablog.com/entry/elvm-unlambda-part2) (in Japanese), with many modifications.
 Details are described later.

-LambdaVM is built with [LambdaCraft](https://github.com/woodrush/lambdacraft), a Common Lisp DSL that I wrote for building large lambda calculus programs, also used to build [LambdaLisp](https://github.com/woodrush/lambdalisp).
+LambdaVM is built with [LambdaCraft](https://github.com/woodrush/lambdacraft), a Common Lisp DSL that I wrote for building large lambda calculus programs, also used to build [LambdaLisp](https://github.com/woodrush/lambdalisp), a Lisp interpreter implemented in untyped lambda calculus.

+## Overview
-## Lambda Calculus as a Programming Language
+### Lambda Calculus as a Programming Language
+Using LambdaVM, you can write lambda calculus programs in assembly style.
+But what does it mean to write programs in lambda calculus?

 Lambda calculus terms can be interpreted as programs, by interpreting it as a program that takes an input string and returns an output string.
 Characters and bytes are encoded as a list of bits with $0 = \lambda x. \lambda y.x$, $1 = \lambda x. \lambda y.y$,
 and lists are encoded in the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) with ${\rm cons} = \lambda x.\lambda y.\lambda f.(f x y)$, ${\rm nil} = \lambda x.\lambda y.y$.